logicl00m/kratos-frontend/ARCHITECTURE.md

 - `vite.config.ts` – Vite configuration, including path aliases
 - `tsconfig.app.json` – TypeScript compiler options and path aliases

+## Sample workflow JSON (data/)

+The `data/` directory contains example JSON fixtures used for local development, demos, and as test fixtures.
+Notable files include `data/small-sample.json` which models a workflow with a top-level `workflow` object containing `forms`, `states`, and per-state `actions`.

+These sample workflow files are consumed by several parts of the app:

+- `@features/workflow/components/JsonEditor` — edit and preview raw workflow JSON.
+- `@features/workflow/components/WorkflowGraph` — renders the workflow graph parsed from the JSON.
+- feature components under `src/features/application-details` — read `forms` and `fieldOverrides` to drive UI rendering of form fields and state-specific behavior.

+When extending or adding samples:

+- Add new `forms.<name>.fields[]` entries to define form fields and their `fieldActions`.
+- Add or update `states.<stateName>` to control per-state form visibility, `fieldOverrides`, and `actions`.
+- Keep changes compatible with the parser at `@features/workflow/utils/graphParser.ts`.

 ## Path aliases

 Configured in `vite.config.ts` and `tsconfig.app.json`: